Teenskey-Knows/Week-2-Independent-Project/README.md

 ### Live Link
 * [Quick Movers Business Website](https://thecodingobare.github.io/Week-2-Independent-Project/)

+### Bugs

+The website is not responsive at all.

 ### Resources Used

-1. Hyper Text MarkUp Language
+1. Hyper Text MarkUp Language- HTML
-2. Cascading Style Sheet
+2. Cascading Style Sheet- CSS

+### Lincence

+The resources are free to use by anyone who deems it helpful.